Mudpuppy12/ares-renown-plugin/README.md

 This option pertains to the renown-top route, it is set to 'false' by default.
 If you have org pages defined on your wiki, you can enable org links by setting this option to 'true'.

 #### org_page_prefix
 This option pertains to the renown-top route.
 Define here an optional prefix to org pages in the game wiki section.
 Per default this is set to '{}', meaning that org links will have identical org page names.
-If you have a more refined org page name definition, you'll have to specify the org page prefix here, see the example below.
+If you have a more refined org page name definition, you can specify the org page prefix here, see the example below.
 Org links will only show if the option 'org_links' is set to 'true'.

 ![org_page_prefix_example](/images/org_page_prefix.PNG)

+#### org_page_postfix
+This is set to {} per default.
+Here you can define stuff that comes *after* the org name in the wiki page name, for example '_family'.

 #### renown_group
 Define here the group that will as family/organisation benefit from their members' renown.
 For example "house" or "family".
 Please use lowercase for this entry.